timothygebhard/hsr4hci/docs/index.md

 It contains all the code for the following research paper (see also [Citation](general/citation)):

 > Gebhard et al. (2022):
 > *Half-sibling regression meets exoplanet imaging: PSF modeling and subtraction using a flexible, domain knowledge-driven, causal framework.*
-> Accepted for publication in Astronomy & Astrophysics.

 In this documentation, we explain the structure of the code base and provide some guides to help you [get started](general/getting-started) if you want to reproduce our results or use our code for your own experiments.